Workflow

 Why objective QA matters more as every post gets scarcer

 The reach baseline that used to absorb a weak or off-brand post is gone.
-Metricool’s 2026 Social Media Study, built on 39,762,999 posts, recorded a 35% year-over-year drop in Reels reach, and Buffer’s 2026 State of Social Media Engagement report, built on 52 million posts across ten platforms, recorded a 24% drop in median engagement.
+Both Reels reach and median engagement have fallen year-over-year across the major platforms.
 When each post reaches fewer people, a client cannot afford to spend one on an error or an off-bar hook.

 That is why QA has two jobs, not one.
 The first is compliance: does the post meet the client’s checklist and avoid the wrong-account mistake.
 The second is the performance bar: does the hook actually clear what the platform rewards.
 Adam Mosseri named that bar in a January 8, 2025 Reel on @mosseri, “Watch time, likes per reach, and sends per reach,” per Mosseri.
 A reviewer checking only compliance ships on-brand content that still does not perform; the bar belongs in the checklist too.